wojtekmach/easyxml/README.md

 <!-- MDOC !-->

-An easy-to-use XML library for Elixir.
+An experimental easy-to-use XML library for Elixir.

 ## Features